Sex tech company Lora DiCarlo gets CES robotics award it was first denied

-At CES 2019, the biggest topic, almost by accident, was sex tech, after the governing body of the event revoked its Innovation Award upon realizing the company behind the winning robotics technology makes sex tech products.
+At CES 2019 the biggest topic, almost by accident, was sex tech.
+That's because the governing body of the event revoked its Innovation Award on realizing the company behind the winning robotics technology makes sex tech products.

 That company, Lora DiCarlo, makes a device that taps advanced microrobotics to give women hands-free orgasms.
 The company still made an appearance at a smaller nighttime show, but nowhere near the main CES show floor where it was denied placement, and not at the Innovation Awards ceremony.

-On Wednesday the CTA reversed the award's revocation, which got sex tech companies, other 2019 CES attendees and the media talking about the placement of sex tech among consumer products.
+On Wednesday, the CTA reversed the award's revocation, which had gotten sex tech companies, other 2019 CES attendees and the media talking about the placement of sex tech among consumer products.

 "CTA did not handle this award properly," Jean Foster, CTA's senior vice president of marketing and communications, said in a statement.
 "This prompted some important conversations internally and with external advisors and we look forward to taking these learnings to continue to improve the show."